gravitational/teleport/docs/testplan.md

   - [ ] Connect to a OpenSSH node
   - [ ] Check agent forwarding is correct based on role and proxy mode.

+### User accounting

+- [ ] Verify that active interactive sessions are tracked in `/var/run/utmp` on Linux.
+- [ ] Verify that interactive sessions are logged in `/var/log/wtmp` on Linux.

 ### Combinations

 For some manual testing, many combinations need to be tested.
 For example, for